Pudendal Neuralgia - Severe Pelvic Pain - Symptoms, Treatments

 Special Thanks

-The hard work and knowledge of many people led to the development of transgluteal pudendal decompression surgery, the way I perform this procedure today.
+Many people’s hard work and knowledge led to the development of transgluteal pudendal decompression surgery, the way I perform this procedure today.
 I would like to take this opportunity to thank Professor Roger Robert, Professor Oskar Aszman, Dr. Jamie Balducci, Dr. Jacek Bendek, Dr. Mario Castellanos, Dr. May Nour, Cindy Love, and many others.

-A big thank you from me and on behalf of my patients, whom I was able to help with the pain.
+I want to say a big thank you on behalf of my patients, whom I was able to help with the pain.

 Pudendal Neuralgia and Associated Conditions